miguelerm/vs-snippets/README.md

      * Descripción del controlador $name$
      */
     function $name$Controller() {
-        // and put the cursos in this line
+        // and put the cursor in this line
     }

 })();